Clinical NLP · AI Evaluation · Healthcare AI · Post-training

 Invited Talks

-- Shan Chen; UAB Annual Methods Symposium - Tutorial on how much bias is in LLMs in clinical settings; 2025
+- Shan Chen; UAB Annual Methods Symposium - Tutorial - LLMs Applications in clinical settings; 2025

 - Shan Chen; MIT HST 953 - Towards More Robust Large Language Models Applications in Clinical Settings; 2024